matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Proceed west on trail.
 At next fork, bear right and right again.
 Pass **Restrooms** on right and Yosemite Marsh on the left.
 * Exit McLaren Park at Bacon and Oxford.
 * Turn right on Bacon St.
-* Turn left on Cambridge and walk seven blocks to Hwy.
-280.
+* Turn left on Cambridge and walk four blocks to the stoplight at Silver.
+* Cross to other side of Silver and turn left.
+* Walk a few yards west on Silver and turn right on Sunglow Lane.
+* Descend staircase, and at its base, turn right on to Gladstone (unmarked).
+* Descend Gladstone.
 * Cross Hwy.
 280 on St. Mary’s Park Footbridge and go uphill, passing trail to Alemany Farm.
 * At path’s end, exit St. Mary’s Recreation Center (**Restrooms**) onto Murray.
 * Cross Mission and continue west on Bosworth on north sidewalk.